Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-where $Q_1=1$ corresponds to the top level of JSJ decomposition for $\Gamma _{R(Q)}$, variables from $X_1$ are either quadratic or correspond to extensions of centralizers.
-Consider this system together with a fundamental sequence $V_{\rm fund}(Q)$ defining it.
-Let $V_{\rm fund}(U_1)$ be the subset of $V_{\rm fund}(Q)$ satisfying some additional equation $U_1=1$, and $G_1$ a group discriminated by this subset.
-Consider the family of those canonical fundamental sequences for $G_1$ modulo the images of rigid subgroups of $G,$ $R_1,\ldots ,R_s$ in the factors $P_1,\ldots ,P_s$ in the free decomposition of the subgroup $<X_2,\ldots ,X_m>$, which have the same Kurosh rank modulo them as $Q_1=1$.
-Denote this free decomposition by $H_1*$.
-In constructing this fundamental sequence we take into consideration only those homomorphisms of the quotient $\Gamma$-limit group that embed the images of the terminal non-cyclic freely indecomposable factors into $\Gamma$.
-Denote such a fundamental sequence by $c$, and corresponding NTQ system $S=1 (mod \ H_1*)$, where $S=1$ has form

 Denote by $D_Q$ a canonical decomposition corresponding to the group $\Gamma _{R(Q)}$.
 Non-QH, non-abelian subgroups in this decomposition are $P_1,\ldots ,P_s$.
-Abelian and QH subgroups correspond to the system $Q_1(X_1,\ldots ,X_n)=1.$ For each $i$ there exists a canonical homomorphism
+Abelian and QH subgroups correspond to the system $Q_1(X_1,\ldots ,X_n)=1,$ variables from $X_1$ are either quadratic, or correspond to abelian vertex groups.
+Consider the system $Q(X_1,\ldots, X_n)=1$ together with the fundamental sequence $Var_{\rm fund}(Q)$ defining it.
+Let $Var_{\rm fund}(U_1)$ be the subset of $Var_{\rm fund}(Q)$ satisfying some additional equation $U_1=1$, and $G_1$ a group discriminated by this subset.
+Consider the family of those canonical fundamental sequences for $G_1$ modulo the images $R_1,\ldots ,R_s$ of the factors $P_1,\ldots ,P_s$ in the free decomposition $H_1*=P_1*\ldots *P_s$ of the subgroup $\langle X_2,\ldots ,X_m\rangle $, which have the same Kurosh rank modulo them as $Q_1=1$.
+This means that these sequences are compatible with the splitting of quadratic equations according to item 6) in the first restriction on fundamental sequences with $Var_{fund}(Q).$ Constructing this fundamental sequence we take into consideration only those homomorphisms of the quotient $\Gamma$-limit group $G_1$ that embed the images of the terminal non-cyclic freely indecomposable factors into $\Gamma$.
+Denote such a fundamental sequence by $c$, and the corresponding NTQ system $S=1 (mod \ H_1*)$, where $S=1$ has the form